Valenciennes: Economy

 Valenciennes is historically renowned for its lace.
 Until the 1970s, the main industries were steel and textiles.
 Since their decline, reconversion attempts focus mainly on automobile production.
 In 2001, Toyota built its Western European assembly line for the Toyota Yaris in Onnaing near Valenciennes.
+Sevel has an assembly facility at nearby Lieu-Saint-Amand.
 Because of this and other changes, the average unemployment in the region is now below the national average.
+The nearby town of Petite-Forêt is home to major Alstom workshops.

-On 15 July 2004 the Administrative Board of the European Union's Railway Agency held its first meeting in Phénix, with representatives of the 25 Member States and François Lamoureux, those days Director General for Energy and Transportation at the European Commission.
+On 15 July 2004, the Administrative Board of the European Union's Railway Agency held its first meeting in Phénix, with representatives of the 25 Member States and François Lamoureux, those days Director General for Energy and Transportation at the European Commission.
 Valenciennes was picked as the European Railway Agency headquarters in December 2003.
 International conferences are held in Lille.

 Public transport

 Line No. 1 of the Tramway de Valenciennes was put into service on 3 July 2006.
 9.5 km long, this tramway crosses the five communes in the Valenciennois Metropolitan area, at a cost of 242.75 million Euros.

 Valenciennes railway station offers connections with Lille, Paris and several regional destinations.